FLAMEGPU/FLAMEGPU2-docs/src/guide/5-host-functions.rst

 of agents are regularly being created on the host.

-**Note:** *Agents created by host functions do not exist until after all host functions, of the same type, at the current layer or step have completed.
+**Note:** *Agents created by host functions do not exist until after all host functions, at the current layer have completed.
 Such that, host reductions will not account for newly created agents straight away.*

 **Note:** *Agents created in an exit condition which returns ``EXIT`` or an exit function will never exist.*